The Headless CMS Showdown: Strapi vs Agility CMS

-For us at Agility CMS, it’s essential to be able to cut through the noise to give you a clear idea of where we stand in the market and how the features that make us different are those you need to take your content production to the next level.
+For us at Agility CMS, it’s essential to cut through the noise to give you a clear idea of where we stand in the market and how the features that make us different are those you need to take your content production to the next level.

-With that in mind, we’ve created this segment called The Headless CMS Showdown where we give you a no-frills overview of both Agility CMS and another contender in the CMS market.
+With that in mind, we’ve created this segment called The Headless CMS Showdown, where we give you a no-frills overview of Agility CMS and another contender in the CMS market.

 In this showdown, we compare Agility CMS to Strapi, another leading headless CMS in the market.
 Let’s dive deep into the comparison.